njordhov/govalert/README.md

 # Govalert

 Get timely notifications about new important government agenda items posted online!
-This system notifies subscribers when items they care about is on the agenda.
+This system notifies subscribers when agencies meet to discuss issues they care about.
 It crawls specified websites for new meeting agendas and attachements, then sends  email alerts to subscribers with links to newly posted agendas matching specified keywords or search queries.

 ## Usage